Teacher Guided Architecture Search: Introduction

 The accuracy of deep convolutional neural networks (CNNs) for visual categorization has advanced substantially from 2012 levels (AlexNet \cite{Krizhevsky2012}) to current state-of-the-art CNNs like ResNet \cite{He2015}, Inception \cite{Szegedy2014}, DenseNet \cite{Huang2016}.
 This progress is mostly due to discovery of new network architectures.
 Yet, even the space of feedforward neural network architectures is essentially infinite and given this complexity, the design of better architectures remains a challenging and time consuming task.

-Several approaches have been proposed to automate the discovery of neural network architectures, including random search \cite{pinto2009high}, reinforcement learning \cite{Zoph2017a}, evolution \cite{Real2016}, and sequential model based optimization (SMBO) \cite{Liu2017, Bergstra2012}.
+Many approaches have been proposed in recent years to automate the discovery of neural network architectures, including random search \cite{pinto2009high}, reinforcement learning \cite{Zoph2017a, Zoph2017b}, evolution \cite{Real2016, Real2018}, and sequential model based optimization (SMBO) \cite{Liu2017, Bergstra2012}.
 These methods operate by iteratively sampling from the hyperparameter space, training the corresponding architecture, evaluating it on a validation set, and using the search history of those scores to guide further architecture sampling.
-But even with recent improvements in search efficiency, the total cost of architecture search is still outside the reach of many groups and thus impedes the research in this area (e.g. some of the recent work in this area has spent 40-557k GPU-hours for each search experiment \cite{Real2018, Zoph2017a}).
+But even with recent improvements in search efficiency, the total cost of architecture search is still outside the reach of many groups and thus impedes the research in this area (e.g. some of the recent work in this area has spent more than 20k GPU-hours for each search experiment \cite{Real2018, Zoph2017a}).

 What drives the total computational cost of running a search?
 For current architectural search procedures (above), the parameters of each sampled architecture must be trained before its performance can be evaluated and the amount of such training turns out to be a key driver in the total computational cost.
 Thus, to reduce that total cost, each architecture is typically only partially trained to a \textit{premature} state and its \textit{premature} performance is used as a proxy of its \textit{mature} performance (i.e. the performance it would have achieved if was actually fully trained).